 We don’t know where this detour will lead us, and some days we still feel lost.
 But we’ve been on this detour for a year and a half now and as I sit here writing this, looking back, I realize how much I love following this detour.
 It has completely changed me in the most amazing way.
 Throughout this detour, we have stopped trying so hard to figure everything out.
 We’ve decided to just live and love life and let things unravel in their own timing.
 We are taking risks, and doing things we’ve always dreamed of doing, like moving to a new city, getting out of debt, exploring more of this beautiful world, and ultimately taking care of ourselves and each other.

 I am so proud of the growth I have made on this detour.
 I have more confidence in myself.
 I care less about what other people think of me.
 I’ve stopped comparing myself and my life to others.
 I’ve completely stepped out of my comfort zone in many ways and it’s leading me to exciting things.
 And that, my friends, is the beauty of a detour!
 Sure, I still sometimes get anxious about the unknown but I can honestly say, I wouldn’t change a thing.
 I am content in the uncertainty, and I am enjoying each new chapter of this adventure.

 Perhaps as you are reading this, you’re in the middle of your own unexpected detour or are needing the courage to take an intentional detour.
-If that’s you, I hope these 9 tips for following and unlocking the power of a detour will help you.
+If that’s you, start here.

 We’d love to hear about your own detours, and/or if you found this post inspirational so don’t forget to leave us a comment!